-EU Summit: Angela Merkel 'not optimistic' of coronavirus rescue deal | DW | 17.07.2020
+EU summit: Angela Merkel 'not optimistic' of coronavirus rescue deal | DW | 17.07.2020

 Doubtful of deal

-Other leaders, including Lithuanian President Gitanas Nauseda and Dutch Prime Minister Mark Rutte, echoed Merkel's sentiment and expressed a lack of optimism for the two-day summit.
+Other leaders, including Lithuanian President Gitanas Nauseda and Dutch Prime Minister Mark Rutte, however, also expressed a lack of optimism for the two-day summit, echoing Merkel's sentiment.

 "I'm not so optimistic ...
 We think the initial [budget] proposal is interesting, promising," Nauseda told reporters upon arrival.